jeffreykegler/hoonlint/misc/whitespace.md

 All inter-line aligned jogging should be aligned at the jogging body column.
 With each jogging,
-at most one column is designated as the **jogging body column** of the jogging.
+at most one column should be designated as the **jogging body column** of the jogging.

 A jog may also be pseudo-joined.